tj9027/what-game/README.md

 - Better selectors for the scraper function
 - Merge the 2 endpoints and manage the id type internally
 - Create cli-tool
+- When querying for twitch, puppeteer can be avoided

 ## My Directory 🌳